 Candidate pool: Roughly 10 million registered users across all metros, heavily indexed toward US-based tech professionals.

 Best fit: Mid-market and growth-stage companies hiring in a specific US tech hub.
-The geographic anchor is a real filter, not just a tag.
+The geographic anchor does real filtering work rather than sitting on the listing as a tag.

 When not to use: Fully remote roles with no geographic anchor (the geo-filter is the value), international hiring (US-only), high-volume sourcing where a $299 per role posting cost adds up fast.